 The gyoza, however, was just standard in taste.

 Although their name says “Japanese BBQ,” they also have Korean dishes like bibimbap.
 We added a sukiyaki bibimbap as a filler to complete the meal.

 The staff kindly brought over a high chair for my toddler and helped us to get settled.
+He wasn’t really having any of it when he was sitting in the chair, so I had to show him some english songs on YouTube for him to settle down.
 Unfortunately, the dial for the grill was located in the middle of the table’s edge.
 As a result, my toddler could not sit at the table because he would be playing with the dial.
 There were other kids in the restaurant but none were in high chairs.
 A booster seat in the booth would probably not be ideal either since my son would be a lot closer to the grill than in a high chair.
 Anyhow, I just wanted to share this part of my experience for other parents who might consider taking their small kids to Gyu-Kaku.